 - A ground substance in which the protein fibers are found

-Connective tissue is the most abundant type of tissue in the body and also the most varied.
-The combination of the type of ground substance, types of protein fibers, and types of cells, result in the wide diversity of connective tissue types.
+This is the most abundant type of tissue in the body and also the most varied.
+The combination of the type of ground substance, types of protein fibers, and types of cells, result in the wide diversity of tissue types.
 Different types of connective tissue include:

 - other types